 Foreign nationals resident outside the U.K.

-As a foreign national resident outside the U.K., you should normally use the procedures of the country which you’re a national of, or the country where you’re resident.
-A deed poll is intended for use in the U.K., and may not be acceptable as proof of your change of name.
+As a foreign national resident outside the U.K., you should normally use the process in your country of nationality, or the country where you’re resident.
+A deed poll is meant for use in the U.K., and may not be acceptable as proof of your change of name.

 If you have a specific need for a U.K. deed poll, then we’re happy to prepare one for you.
 However, we cannot guarantee that it’ll be accepted as proof of your change of name.